mjrgh/PinAffinity/README.md

 manually during normal operation - just launch the program at system startup and leave it running in the background, and it'll take care of setting the desired CPU affinities as processes come and go.

+## Custom configurations

+Out of the box, the program has two categories, "Pinball" (for your pinball simulators and related programs) and "Normal" (for everything else).
+The Normal group is assigned core 0 and cores 4 and higher, and the Pinball group is assigned cores 1, 2, and 3.

+The default setup is really meant for 4-core system, which were the most common gaming CPUs at the time I first wrote the program.
+CPUs have been steadily adding more cores since then, so you'll probably want to customize the configuration to better match your specific CPU.
+You can do this by editing the file `AffinityTypes.txt`, found in the program install folder.

+`AffinityType.txt` also lets you create your own custom program categories beyond the "Pinball" and "Normal" groups.
+This might be useful if you're running multiple pinball simulators that have different threading characteristics.
+It can be counterproductive to assign *too many* cores to a pinball program, since any cores that the program can't take advantage of could be used by background tasks instead.

+The `AffinityType.txt` file has extensive comments at the top of the file that explain the syntax, both for assigning CPU cores and for creating new custom categories.
+As you might well expect from experience with virtually any other Windows programs, any changes you make to `AffinityType.txt` won't take effect until you restart PinAffinity.

+I know of no general or theoretical way to estimate the ideal number of cores to assign to a given program.
+That's a function of the program's architecture and numerous minute details of its implementation, and probably even depends on the details of your system hardware.
+The best guidance I can give you is to experiment with different settings and see what works best for your setup.
+For older systems with only 4 cores, it seemed to work best to assign three of the four cores to the Pinball group, and reserve one core for everything else.
+For newer systems with 8 or 12 or 16 cores, I'd probably start by going half and half - assign half the cores to the Pinball group, and the other half to everything else.
+Then experiment with moving a few cores to one side or the other and see if it makes any difference.